Nearby Attractions to Ole Bull State Park

 Explore the Area

-The town of Cross Fork is not far from Ole Bull State Park and is known for the trout fishing on Kettle Creek and Cross Fork Creek, including an annual kids’ fishing derby in May.
+The town of Cross Fork is seven miles south along PA 144, and is known for the trout fishing on Kettle Creek and Cross Fork Creek -- including an annual kids’ fishing derby in May.
+Here, you will find the nearest gas station, store, and a variety of other services closest to Ole Bull State Park.

-The nearest gas station, store, and gift shop are one mile north of the park along PA 144 at Oleana.
-Cross Fork is eight miles south along PA 144 with a variety of services available.
-Service garages, shopping areas, laundry facilities, and restaurants are along PA 144 north or south in Germania, Galeton, Tamarack, and Renovo.
+Service garages, shopping areas, laundry facilities, and restaurants also are along PA 144 north or south in Germania, Galeton, Tamarack, and Renovo.

 Learn about some of the area businesses and things to do from the Galeton Area Chamber of Commerce.